pomme-clic/s-money-documentation/docs/docs/accounts/unpaid-operations.md

 <Highlight>

-In some case of transaction, the account blance might be not sufficiant, for example when an offline Card transaction or a Payin contestation (money might be spent..).
+In some case of transaction, the account balance might not be sufficiant, for example when an offline Card transaction or a Payin contestation (money might be spent..).
 We propose a unpaid mechanism to ensure payment of this kind of operation.

 </Highlight>